briward/raptor/README.md

 ### Calling the next middleware

 The next middleware function is responsible for invoking the subsequent middleware in the stack.
-It must be called if the current middleware doesn't handle the request and provide a response; otherwise, the system will hang.
+It must be called if the current middleware doesn't handle the request and provide a response; otherwise, the system will respond with an error.
 As an example, the following script demonstrates how to calculate runtime across two middleware:

 ```ts
 app.add(async (_context: Context, next: CallableFunction) => {